 With the rumor mill’s attention focused mainly on the 16-inch MacBook Pro’s display, very little has been written about its potential performance.
 Still, if it really is going to be Apple’s top-of-the-line laptop, then its performance will have to be truly impressive.

-A report from IHS Markit in August 2019 pinned the processors down as being the same Intel Coffee Lake-H Refresh chips as those Apple loaded into the MacBook Pro when it refreshed the line in May 2019.
+A report from IHS Markit in August 2019 pinned the processors down as being the same 9th-gen Intel Coffee Lake-H Refresh chips as those Apple loaded into the MacBook Pro when it refreshed the line in May 2019.
 That seems plausible, especially if the 16-inch MacBook Pro comes out in 2019, as numerous reports have suggested.
 These chips range all the way up to the eight-core, Core i9, which is the most powerful mobile processor available.

 - MacBook Pro 2019: Everything we know so far about Apple’s next laptops